How to Find Arkansas Marriage Records

 - Names of the witnesses

-- Name of the officiant
+- Name of the person who officiated the wedding

 Married couples may need these certificates for various reasons, especially to effect name changes on official documents to related insurance and Social Security.